Alfresco/docs-alfresco/process-automation/latest/model/connectors/teams.md

 title: Microsoft Teams connector
 ---

-The Microsoft Teams connector uses the [Microsoft Graph](https://slack.com){:target="_blank"} API to intergrate with Microsfot Teams.
+The Microsoft Teams connector uses the [Microsoft Graph](https://docs.microsoft.com/en-us/graph/use-the-api){:target="_blank"} API to intergrate with Microsfot Teams.

 The Teams connector is displayed on the process diagram with the Teams logo.

 > **Important**: The Teams connector and user both require a Microsoft Teams client.
-The Teams connector requires a Microsoft Teams account and is separate to the Alfresco hosted environment and should be created and managed by an administrator.
+The Teams connector requires a Microsoft Teams account.
+The account is separate to the Alfresco hosted environment and should be created and managed by an administrator.

 The actions that can be executed using the Teams connector are: